Universality for outliers in weakly confined Coulomb-type systems: Introduction and main results

-Our approach relies on proving convergence of kernels: the correlation kernel of the determinantal point processes for the jellium, and the covariance kernel for the random polynomials.
-In each case, the locally uniform convergence towards the limiting Bergman or Szeg\H{o} kernel implies the convergence of the point processes.
+Our proofs are based on showing convergence of kernels: the correlation kernels of the determinantal point processes for the jellium, and the covariance kernels for the random polynomials.
+In the first case, locally uniform convergence towards the limiting Bergman kernel implies the convergence of the corresponding point process.
+In the second case, locally uniform convergence of the covariance kernels to the Szeg\H{o} kernel implies the convergence of the (analytic) Gaussian fields, which in turn implies the convergence of the zero processes.
+Here we discuss only the first case, and moreover assume for the sake of simplicity that ${\bf Q} = 0$.

-For this discussion, we focus on the jellium model and assume, for simplicity, that $\mathbf{Q}= \mathbf{0}$.
-Then, the correlation kernel $\kerK_\n$ for the weakly confined jellium satisfies
+For a description of the kernel $\kerK_\n(z,w)$ corresponding to the weakly confined jellium with $N$ particles, see Proposition~\ref{prop:CoulombAreDeterminantal}.
+However, we will work with a modification of it $\holkerK_\n(z,w)$ which is analytic in $(z, \bar{w})$.
+Our goal is to show the locally uniform convergence

+where $\BergK_\Omega$ is the Bergman kernel of $\Omega$.
+In fact, the analytic nature of the kernels implies it is sufficient to prove convergence on the diagonal $w = z$.